 7. If your interest in iconic theater includes the historic role of women, join Broadway Performer, Choreographer, and Director Baayork Lee for an interview with Playbill’s Robert Viagas at the New York Public Library for the Performing Arts on February 12.
 The discussion with the co-authors of On the Line: the Creation of A Chorus Line is presented as part of the ongoing series in the League of Professional Theatre Women: Oral History Project, which chronicles and documents the contributions of significant women in theater.

-8. If you can begin your celebration of Valentine’s Day even earlier, by February 11, then check out the chemistry between Jason Mraz and Sarah Bareilles, starring together in Waitress.
+8. If you can begin your celebration of Valentine’s Day even earlier, by February 11, then check out the chemistry between Jason Mraz and Sara Bareilles, starring together in Waitress.
 Bareilles, a five-time Grammy nominee who wrote the show’s music and lyrics, appears as the eponymous character in the uplifting musical rom-com through March 11, so if you can’t see them both before Mraz’s departure, be sure to catch her during the month ahead.

 9. Harnessing the power of myth and storytelling, Once on This Island recounts the legend of a peasant girl’s eternal triumph over socio-cultural inequities and doomed love through the intervention of the gods.
 The musical reimagining of Hans Christian Andersen’s popular fairytale The Little Mermaid, set to an Afro-Antillean beat, immerses audiences in the tropical storm-tossed setting and features the exquisite Lea Salonga as the goddess of love, in a primal showdown between the forces of love and death that provides an unforgettable experience for Valentine’s Day.